-Because of the computational complexity of the transform when it is necessary to find many lines in single image it may be computationally more efficient to translate the pixel coordinates before calculating the ρ, θ values rather than repeatedly transforming the result in ρ, θ g value to represent a ρ, θ at the bottom center of the image.
+Because of the computational complexity of the transform when it is necessary to find many lines in single image, it may be computationally more efficient to translate the pixel coordinates before calculating the ρ, θ values rather than repeatedly transforming the result in ρ, θ g value to represent a ρ, θ at the bottom center of the image.

 Singularities

-Although the Hough transform robustly finds lines in a noise image, it will fail to give a correct line when ρ = 0.
+Although the Hough transform robustly finds lines in a “noisy” image, it will fail to give a correct line when ρ = 0.
 In an effort to reduce computational requirements the ρ, θ values are often divided by a factor so that the ρ, θ space takes less memory and less time to search for the ρ, θ bin with the largest value.
-As a result of dividing by a factor, the ρ, θ values are quantized so that they can only be multiples of the factor and the possibility that ρ = 0 is increased.
+As a result of dividing by a factor, the ρ, θ values are quantized, so that they can only be multiples of the factor and the possibility that ρ = 0 is increased.
 This problem can be eliminated in a number of different ways.
 By adding a small value to the ρ at the end of its calculation, the Hough transform will never have a ρ = 0 value.
 This solution sacrifices a small amount of accuracy to ensure that rho never = 0.
-Another solution is to place the origin in a place where you never expect a line to go through it.
-The bottom center of the picture would be an ideal place for any robot that is seeking to stay between lane boundaries.
-The lane markers should never go through the bottom center of the picture unless the robot has already driven significantly off course and is now straddling the line.
+Another solution would be to place the origin in a location where you never expect a line to go through.
+The bottom center of the picture would be an ideal place for any robot that is seeking to stay between lane boundaries: the lane markers should never go through the bottom center of the picture unless the robot has already driven significantly off course and is now straddling the line.

 Ease of Implementation

-Translating the pixel location values so that the bottom center is the origin is generally easier to implement into a simple AV because the coordinates will represent a more traditional Cartesian coordinate system where the center of image is x = 0, left is –x, right is +x, the bottom of the image is y=0, and the max y value is the top of the image.
+Translating the pixel location values so that the bottom center is the origin is generally easier to implement into a simple AV, because the coordinates will represent a more traditional Cartesian coordinate system where the center of image is x = 0, left is –x, right is +x, the bottom of the image is y=0, and the max y value is the top of the image.
 Because it is often difficult to think through the computer coordinate system where the top left is the origin and down is positivey, translating the pixel values can reduce the time spent attempting to think through how to correctly adjust for computer coordinates.

 Testing

 Testing of the two methods took on two forms.
-First a simulation of the Bob Jones University IGVC robot was created.
-The simulation used the Microsoft XNA frame work to facilitate use of 3D graphics to simulate a virtual world and robot with a camera.
-XNA’s robust ability to simulate all sorts of things in X-Box 360 games make it ideally suited for creating simulations to test many engineering problems that involve complex graphics.
-By loading real pictures of grass into the simulation, the image analysis from the virtual robot’s camera ran into the same problems that the real robot has of seeing lots of noise in a picture because of shiny grass.
+First, a simulation of the Bob Jones University IGVC robot was performed.
+The simulation used Microsoft XNA frame work in order to facilitate use of 3D graphics in simulating a virtual world and robot with a camera.
+XNA’s robust ability to simulate all sorts of features in X-Box 360 games make it ideally suited for creating simulations to test engineering problems involving complex graphics.
+By loading real pictures of grass into the simulation, the image analysis from the virtual robot’s camera ran into the same problems that the real robot had: perceiving lots of noise in a picture because of shiny grass.
 The simulation allowed for initial testing of both methods of the Hough transform while varying many of the parameters.